- explanation of a credit union

 Credit Union: Loans

 Don’t undertake borrowing money lightly, but sometimes it is the only way to sort out a financial problem.
-Most people look at borrowing by applying for a personal loan from a mainstream lender.
+Most people look at borrowing by taking out a personal loan from a mainstream lender.
 While some find it a good solution, because they can afford the repayments many people cannot and lenders turn them down from this kind of loan.
 This could be because they have a bad credit record or are simply not able to qualify for the amount they need.

 In these instances, it can sometimes be beneficial to apply for a credit union for a low rate loan.